AnAn Bear and Wildlife Observatory

 Your tour departs in a covered and heated jet boat from City Dock in Wrangell, Alaska and travel 35 miles via the Eastern Passage to the AnAn trailhead.
-Approximately a 1 hour boat ride, this is a scenic journey in the protected waters between Wrangell Island and the Mainland.
-Upon arrival, there is a ½ mile (20 minute) walk on a US Forest Service regulated trail rated “moderately difficult” to the observatory, where guests will stay for 3 hours.
+Approximately a one-hour boat ride, this is a scenic journey in the protected waters between Wrangell Island and the Mainland.
+Upon arrival, there is a 5/8 mile (20-minute) walk on a US Forest Service regulated trail rated “moderately difficult” to the observatory.
+Guests will be on shore at AnAn for approximately three hours.
 We suggest guests bring a snack or meal for the boat ride.
 Food is not allowed on shore.

 Guests and Alaska Waters tour guides off-load in a tidal area.
 At the trailhead, US Forest Service personnel meets guests and provides a brief orientation.
 If asked, guests need to present identification (photo ID, driver’s license, passport, etc.).